James II of England: Two rebellions

-Soon after becoming king, James faced a rebellion in southern England led by his nephew, the Duke of Monmouth, and another rebellion in Scotland led by Archibald Campbell, the Earl of Argyll.
+Soon after becoming king, James faced a rebellion in southern England led by his nephew, James Scott, 1st Duke of Monmouth, and another rebellion in Scotland led by Archibald Campbell, 9th Earl of Argyll.
 Monmouth and Argyll both began their expeditions from Holland, where James's nephew and son-in-law, the Prince of Orange, had neglected to detain them or put a stop to their recruitment efforts.

 Argyll sailed to Scotland where he raised recruits, mainly from his own clan, the Campbells.
 The rebellion was quickly crushed, and Argyll was captured at Inchinnan on 18 June 1685.
 Having arrived with fewer than 300 men and unable to convince many more to flock to his standard, he never posed a credible threat to James.
 Argyll was taken as a prisoner to Edinburgh.
 A new trial was not commenced because Argyll had previously been tried and sentenced to death.
 The King confirmed the earlier death sentence and ordered that it be carried out within three days of receiving the confirmation.

 Monmouth's rebellion was coordinated with Argyll's, but was more dangerous to James.
 Monmouth had proclaimed himself King at Lyme Regis on 11 June.
 He attempted to raise recruits but was unable to gather enough rebels to defeat even James's small standing army.
 Monmouth's soldiers attacked the King's army at night, in an attempt at surprise, but were defeated at the Battle of Sedgemoor.
 The King's forces, led by Feversham and Churchill, quickly dispersed the ill-prepared rebels.
 Monmouth was captured and later executed at the Tower of London on 15 July.
 The King's judges—most notably, George Jeffreys—condemned many of the rebels to transportation and indentured servitude in the West Indies in a series of trials that came to be known as the Bloody Assizes.
 Around 250 of the rebels were executed.
 While both rebellions were defeated easily, they hardened James's resolve against his enemies and increased his suspicion of the Dutch.